CHIP-DK/Data_quality_report/README.md

 6) Knit the main R Markdown script to render the modified HTML report (output/Data_quality_report.html).
 Generally, comments for explaining functionality and how to adapt code is written directly in the scripts to edit.

-## The folder contains the following folders and files:
+## The folder contains the following folders and files

 ### Folder: Data-quality-report
 R project file (the file to open when working with the project)